Enfinity Global appoints Ricardo Díaz as CEO Americas and announces business entry in US, Canada and Latin America

-MIAMI, Fla., May 10, 2022 /PRNewswire/ -- Enfinity Global Inc, a leading renewable energy and sustainability services company, today announced the appointment of Ricardo Diaz as CEO for the Americas.
+MIAMI, Fla., May 10, 2022 /CNW/ -- Enfinity Global Inc, a leading renewable energy and sustainability services company, today announced the appointment of Ricardo Diaz as CEO for the Americas.

 "Ricardo has a proven track record as an investor and leader.
 Enfinity Global will be formally entering the renewables America's market in 2022 under Ricardo's leadership.
 Enfinity Global plans to expand globally around four complementing businesses: Energy Services, Mobility, Circular Economy and Water.
 The foundation of our growth is powered by core values that are embodied by people like Ricardo, we are fortunate to have him in our company" said Carlos Domenech, CEO of Enfinity Global.